Cars brands and logos that start with C

 Changan Logo

-Changan Automobile (Group) Co Ltd represents the Chinese auto industry with a rich history.
-The brand was founded back in 1862 in Chongqing, China, as a privately owned machinery factory.
-After 1949, the factory was nationalized.
-In 1958, work began on the defense sector – the first army off-road vehicle came out.
-In 1984, the production of passenger vehicles began.
-Suzuki formed the Changan Automobile Group joint venture with the company in 1993.
+Changan Automobile (Group) Co Ltd represents the Chinese automotive industry, which has a rich history.
+The brand was founded in 1862 in Chongqing, China, as a private engineering plant.
+After 1949, the plant was nationalized.
+In 1958, work in the defense sector began, and the first army SUV appeared.
+In 1984, passenger car production began.
+In 1993, Suzuki created a joint venture, Changan Automobile Group.
 It merged with Ford Motor, Mazda, and Citroën.
-Today the brand is the third-largest company in the country.
+Today, this brand is the third-largest company in the country.

 Chery